 Honorable mentions

-• Dragonite makes for one of the best decks that don’t use any Pokémon ex: in fact, one of the best budget decks in Pokémon TCG Pocket.
+Dragonite is a very good deck that don’t use any Pokémon ex.
 It runs one or more stall engines (Frosmoth; Weezing; Hypno; Snorlax…) to build Energy on the Dratini Line so Dragonite can use Draco Meteor, one of the most devastating attack in the game.

 Pikachu pack